James Barry (painter)

 James Barry RA (11 October 1741 – 22 February 1806) was an Irish painter, best remembered for his six-part series of paintings entitled The Progress of Human Culture in the Great Room of the Royal Society of Arts in London.
 Because of his determination to create art according to his own principles rather than those of his patrons, he is also noted for being one of the earliest romantic painters working in Britain, though as an artist few rated him highly until the fully comprehensive 1983 exhibition at the Tate Gallery led to a reassessment of this "notoriously belligerent personality", who emerged as one of the most important Irish artists.
 He was also notable as a profound influence on William Blake.

-Life and work
+Early life

-James Barry was born in Water Lane (now Seminary Road) on the northside of Cork, Ireland on 11 October 1741.
+James Barry was born in Water Lane (now Seminary Road) on the north side of Cork, Ireland on 11 October 1741.
 His father had been a builder, and, at one time of his life, a coasting trader between England and Ireland.
-Barry actually made several voyages as a boy, but convinced his father to let him study drawing and art.
+Barry actually made several voyages as a boy but convinced his father to let him study drawing and art.
 He first studied painting under local artist John Butts.

 At the schools in Cork to which he was sent he was regarded as a prodigy.
-About the age of seventeen he first attempted oil painting, and between that and the age of twenty-two, when he first went to Dublin, he produced several large pictures, which decorated his father's house, such as Aeneas escaping with his Family from the Flames of Troy, Susanna and the Elders and Daniel in the Lions' Den".
+At about the age of seventeen, he first attempted oil painting, and between that and the age of twenty-two, when he first went to Dublin, he produced several large pictures, which decorated his father's house, such as Aeneas escaping with his Family from the Flames of Troy, Susanna and the Elders and Daniel in the Lions' Den".